 5.2 Deleting cookies will have a negative impact on the usability of many websites.

-5.3 If you delete cookies, you will not be able to use all the features on our website.
+5.3 If Customers or End Users delete cookies, they will not be able to use all the features on our website.

 Part 3: Our details